Aguanish River: Geography

-The Aguanish River is more than 280 km long.
+The Aguanish salmon river is more than 280 km long.

-It is known for the Trait-de-Scie (Sawtooth), a deep canyon 8 m wide with several rapids and small waterfalls that are passed by the salmon heading up the river.
+It is known for The Trait de Scie (Saw Cut), a deep canyon 8 m wide with several rapids and small waterfalls that are passed by the salmon heading up the river.
 The current has scoured out large cavities in the pink granite river bed, which are called "giant cooking pots".